dhaar-data/DSC180B-project/README.md

 * Run all:
     * To run the entire process on the dataset specified in `config/data-params.json`, run `python run.py all`
     * To run the entire process on test data in `test/testdata`, run `python run.py test`
-* To replicate our hextri plot in our report, open `hextri_plotting.r` after running all targets and follow instructions in the r file.
-Figures will be outputted at `results/figures` as png files.

 ## Running the Project
 1. Clone this repo